Michael G. Bellotti

 Michael G. Bellotti (born March 21, 1963) is an American politician who is the current Norfolk County Treasurer.
 He is the former interim president of Quincy College, the former sheriff of Norfolk County, Massachusetts, and is a former member of the Massachusetts House of Representatives from Quincy.
-He is the son of Francis X. Bellotti, the state's former lieutenant governor and attorney general.
+He is the son of Francis Bellotti, the state's former lieutenant governor and attorney general.

 Bellotti is a graduate of Boston College (A.B.) and New England School of Law (J.D.)